-129. We agree with the City of New York that state and local officials are often best positioned to respond to disasters and implement disaster response protocol and will be cognizant not to exercise our preemption authority in a manner that could disrupt these efforts.426 In the wake of Hurricanes Harvey, Irma, and Maria, the Commission worked closely with state and local partners to support restoration of communications networks in affected areas,427 and going forward, we reiterate the need for ongoing coordination and cooperation between the Commission and state and local governments to rebuild damaged telecommunications infrastructure as quickly as possible.428 As the Public Safety and Homeland Security Bureau is responsible for coordinating the Commission's disaster response and recovery activities429 and is most closely in contact with state, local, and Federal public safety, disaster relief and restoration agencies in such instances, we direct the Wireline Competition Bureau and Wireless Telecommunications Bureau to consult with the Public Safety and Homeland Security Bureau in the adjudication of any petitions.
+139. As the City of New York suggests, state and local officials may be well positioned to respond to disasters and implement disaster response protocol and we will be cognizant not to exercise our preemption authority in a manner that could disrupt these efforts.511 In the wake of Hurricanes Harvey, Irma, and Maria, the Commission worked closely with state and local partners to support restoration of communications networks in affected areas,512 and going forward, we reiterate the need for ongoing coordination and cooperation between the Commission and state and local governments to rebuild damaged telecommunications infrastructure as quickly as possible.513 As the Public Safety and Homeland Security Bureau is responsible for coordinating the Commission's disaster response and recovery activities514 and is most closely in contact with state, local, and Federal public safety, disaster relief and restoration agencies in such instances, it should work with the Wireline Competition Bureau and Wireless Telecommunications Bureau to report, and provide assistance to, the Commission in its adjudication of such matters.